awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + **Using Amazon API Gateway to invoke Lambda functions** - A tutorial that discusses how to use Amazon API Gateway to invoke a Lambda function.
 In addition, the AWS Lambda function is created by using the AWS Lambda Java runtime API and invokes multiple AWS services to perform a specific use case.

++ **Building an Amazon multiple language Chatbot** - A tutorial that discusses how to create an Amazon Lex chatbot within a web application to engage your web site visitors.
+In addition, this chatbot supports multiple languages that lets users communiciate with the chatbot in the languages of their choice (for example, French).

 AWS service examples
 --------------------